 - For us Christians, Jerusalem and its Temple represents heaven and Christ.
 This is the true home we have always been seeking.

-- The expectation of all the redeemed, living together with Christ in peace, with the fullness of goodness, truth, beauty, and love, should give us joy.
+- This expectation–of you and me, with all the redeemed, living together with Christ in peace, perfectly at home, with the fullness of goodness, truth, beauty, and love–should give us joy.